top of page

 • Would like to know how language works

-• Read and analyse non-fiction; (e.g. newspapers, biographies, blogs, magazines etc)
+• Read and analyse non-fiction; (e.g. newspapers, biographies, blogs, magazines, etc)

 • Are interested in why people speak the way they do

-• Love to write non-fiction (journalism, etc) and or fiction texts (short stories, dramatic monologues etc).
+• Love to write non-fiction (journalism, etc) and/or fiction texts (short stories, dramatic monologues, etc).

-• Apply a range of language theorists to spoken and written data;
+• Apply a range of language theorists to spoken and written data

-• Exploring how contextual factors (age, gender, ethnicity, media, technology, religion, culture, etc) affect language choices;
+• Exploring how contextual factors (age, gender, ethnicity, media, technology, religion, culture, etc) affect language choices

-• Language and identity;
+• Language and identity

-• Analysing and evaluating fiction and non-fiction texts/genres.
+• Analysing and evaluating fiction texts/genres

 • Critical reading and annotation behaviours